Free Spirit (Bonnie Tyler album)

-Free Spirit is the eleventh studio album by Welsh singer Bonnie Tyler, released in Europe on 3 October 1995, by EastWest Records and in the United States on 26 March 1996 by Atlantic Records.
+Free Spirit is the eleventh studio album by Welsh singer Bonnie Tyler, released in Europe in October 1995, by EastWest Records and in the United States on 26 March 1996 by Atlantic Records.
 Tyler recorded the album with numerous producers, and it was her first album release in the UK and the US since Hide Your Heart (1988).

 The album saw only moderate success in a small number of European countries, peaking highest in Norway at No. 22.
 Four singles were released in support of the album, with "Making Love (Out of Nothing at All)" narrowly missing the UK Top 40.

 Background and recording

 In the early 1990s, Tyler released three albums through Hansa Records.
 With Dieter Bohlen as her primary collaborator, these albums were primarily aimed at the European market.
 Free Spirit would become Tyler's first album release in the UK and the US since 1988.
 Tyler signed to EastWest Records in 1994.

 Free Spirit features collaborations with an array of producers, including David Foster, Humberto Gatica, Andy Hill, Jeff Lynne, Christopher Neil and Jim Steinman.
 The tracks were recorded in a number of studios, most notably at Compass Point Studios, Bahamas, and The Hit Factory, New York.

 The album reunited Tyler with Steinman to record cover versions of "Two Out of Three Ain't Bad" and "Making Love (Out of Nothing at All)".
 Tyler described the latter as her "follow-up to "Total Eclipse, thirteen years too late".
 The track features operatic vocals provided by Tyler's mother, Elsie Hopkins.
 Tyler stated, "I had a tape of her singing as my nephew played the piano.
 Steinman got to hear this, and he was so impressed that he decided to sample her voice and use it on the track".

 Tyler's cover of "Bridge over Troubled Water" by Simon & Garfunkel features an uncredited guest vocal by Lenny Kravitz, who could not be named due to contractual limitations imposed by his label Virgin Records.
 "Make It Right Tonight" originally appeared on Gary Chapman's album The Light Inside (1994).